gamnes/nrf52840-ble-app-hrs-usb-audio/README.md

 There is both Keil and SES project files that can be used for development.
 Please note that if you use one for development and not the other, I would recommend deleting the one that is not used to avoid confusion at a later stage when you might think both projects in the repository are up to date - but in fact they are not.

+## FW Overview
+This example works by forwarding the received USB audio data in `hp_audio_user_ev_handler()` to a application event handler.
+The event used for this is named `AUA_EVENT_USB_USER_EVT_RX_DONE`.
+The application then takes this USB audio data and puts it into a queue, this is done in `application_usb_audio_callback()`.
+The I2S callback function, `i2s_sgtl5000_driver_evt_handler()`, which is basically the I2S peripheral library requesting data from the application, checks this same queue, and if there are any frames to be played, it will pop them off and play it.

 ## TODO Add more documentation.